phillipgibson/Cloud/Azure/AKS/using-afd-with-aks/using-afd-with-aks.md

 ![alt text](https://github.com/phillipgibson/Cloud/blob/master/Azure/AKS/using-afd-with-aks/aks-afd-verify-westus2-app-browser.png)

+Make note of both the external public IP address of both your AKS services endpoints in each Azure region.
+We will use them to configure the backend configuration of the AFD service.

 ## Deploy the Azure Front Door Service
 Now we'll tie it all together and use AFD as a global endpoint for the two AKS services running in seperate Azure Regions (EastUS2 and WestUS2)